Hanover Raiders: Blue Ridge League: 1920 to 1929

 The Hanover Raiders finished last the 1925 season.
 With a record of 33–60, Hanover placed sixth under managers Roy Clunk and Howard Brown the six–team Blue Ridge League.
 The Raiders finished 28.5 games behind the first place Hagerstown Hubs in the final standings.

 Continuing Blue Ridge League play in 1926, Hanover placed fourth.
 With a record of 46–51, playing under manager Buck Ramsey, the Raiders finished 19.0 games behind the first place Hagerstown Hubs.
 On June 16, 1926, Frank Roscoe of Hanover threw a no–hitter against the Martinsburg Blue Sox in a 6–1 Hanover victory.

 The 1927 Hanover Raiders finished the season with a record of 50–49 under managers George Hammen and Mike Konnick.
 The Raiders placed fourth in the Blue Ridge League and ended the season 15.0 games behind the first place Chambersburg Maroons in the final standings.

 The 1928 Hanover Raiders captured the Blue Ridge League championship.
-The Raiders ended the regular season with a record of 59–38 to place first.
+The Raiders ended the regular season with a record of 59–38 to place first in the final standings.
 Managed by Jess Altenberg, George Hammen and George Burns, Hanover finished just 0.5 game ahead of the second place Chambersburg Maroons in the final standings.
 Hanover and Chambersburg each won portions of the split season schedule.
 In the Finals, the Hanover Raiders defeated the Chambersburg Maroons 4 games to 1.
 Beginning in 1928, the Blue Ridge League champion was matched in a championship series with the champion of the Middle Atlantic League in the "Tri-State Series."

 In their final season of play, the 1929 Hanover Raiders placed fourth in the Blue Ridge League.
 Hanover finished the regular season with a record of 58–58 behind manager Bob Prysock in the six–team Blue Ridge League.
 Hanover finished their final season 11.0 games behind the first place Martinsburg Blue Sox in the final standings.

 In its final season of play, the 1930 Blue Ridge League compacted to four teams, greatly affected by the stock market crash of 1929.
 Hanover did not return to play in 1930.
 Hanover, Pennsylvania has not hosted another minor league team.

-Beginning in 2017, the "Hanover Raiders" moniker was revived by the collegiate summer baseball team in Hanover, Pennsylvania team that plays as a member of the South Penn League.
+Beginning in 2017, the "Hanover Raiders" nickname was revived by the collegiate summer baseball team in Hanover, Pennsylvania team that plays as a member of the South Penn League.